onesaitplatform/onesaitplatform-revolution-aut-2/devops/build-deploy/docker/nginx-aut2/README.md

 ## Installation

 To install the nginx-reconf tool you can build your own doker image, first take a look to the `.env` file and customize it according to your needs, then try typing the following commands.
-Please keet in mind that control panel service must be up and running, otherwise nginx will refuse to start.
+Please, keep in mind that onesait control panel service must be up and running, otherwise nginx will refuse to start.

 ```bash
 docker-compose build